UK Eurovision entry Sam Ryder announces 2022 London show

 Viral TikTok sensation Ryder went into the competition as the bookmakers second-favourite to win with his song ‘Space Man’.

-He will now play brand-new London venue Outernet in London on November 24.
+He will now play brand-new London venue Outernet on November 24.
 Tickets for the event go on sale this Friday (May 20) at 9am here.

 In Ukraine meanwhile, their win was said to bring “incredible happiness” to a country under invasion by Russia.